01 of 11

 05 of 11

-Beginning with a hike across an open meadow, this trail meanders through Lodgepole pine forests, past chalky white geothermal features, skirting a lily-pad dotted pond, and finally delivers you to the edge of the deep, multicolored Grand Canyon of the Yellowstone River.
-As you carefully make your way back along the canyon wall, you’ll “Ooo and Ahh” around every bend as the pinks, yellows, reds, and oranges of the rock appear all the more bright as you walk the final section to Artist Point, the most spectacular views of the Lower Falls of the Yellowstone River, a 308 foot tall waterfall!
+Beginning with a hike across an open meadow, this trail meanders through Lodgepole pine forests, past chalky white geothermal features, and skirts a lily-pad dotted pond before finally arriving at the edge of the deep, multicolored Grand Canyon of the Yellowstone River.
+As you carefully make your way back along the canyon wall, you’ll “Ooo and Ahh” around every bend as the pinks, yellows, reds, and oranges of the rock appear all the more stunning.
+The final section of the walk takes you out to Artist Point where you'll find the most spectacular views of the 308-foot tall Lower Falls of the Yellowstone River.

 06 of 11

-The work to get up to Beehive Basin is worth the effort.
+This hike requires a bit of hard work to reach Beehive Basin in Big Sky, Montana, bit it is well worth the effort.
 Beginning with views of the Big Sky Valley, this trail snakes its way along a trickling, snow-fed creek, across mountain slopes carpeted with wildflowers.
-Upon reaching the basin, a small unnamed mountain lake awaits you surrounded by open vistas, tall mountains, and SNOW!
-A picnic lunch on the lakeshore followed by some trout fishing or a snowball fight is sure to be on your agenda for the afternoon.
+Upon reaching the basin, a small unnamed mountain lake awaits you, while open vistas and towering peaks rise high overhead.
+A picnic lunch on the lakeshore, followed by some trout fishing or a snowball fight, is a great way to top off the afternoon..

 Hike length: 6.4 miles round trip.Continue to 7 of 11 below.